-- Grind the moong daal lentil to rough coarse mixture.
+- Grind the moong daal lentil to a rough coarse mixture.

-- Check for salt and remove it from flame to cool down.
+- Check for salt and remove it from the flame to cool down.

-- When the mixture cool down, take a portion of the mixture and roll it between your palm to make balls of around 1 inch diameter and place all the balls in a some bowl.
-Repeat this process to make balls from rest of the mixture.
+- When the mixture cools down, take a portion of the mixture and roll it between your palm to make balls of around 1-inch diameter and place all the balls in some bowl.
+Repeat this process to make balls from the rest of the mixture.